dyno-might/dyno-might.github.io/about.md

 * Second priority: *Reasonable* financial security.
 (No food → no way to do anything else.)
 * Third priority: Good relationships with friends and family.
 (Lonely and depressed → no way to do anything else.)

 After that you can do whatever.
+The game you're playing doesn't have any rules, and there's no way to win.
 I'd like it if you didn't worry about being weird, but it's up to you.

 Twitter: [@dynomight7](https://twitter.com/dynomight7)